CSC392-CSC492-Building-AI-ML-systems/Empathic-AI-Agent-Fall2026/README.md

 If a hook modifies files, review and stage those changes before trying to commit again.

 ### Reminders:
 Use `uv add library-name` to add any new library.
-This will update pyproject.toml and uv.lock, so commit and push both pyproject.toml and uv.lock.
+This will update pyproject.toml and uv.lock, so commit and push both pyproject.toml and uv.lock after adding the library.
-After a new library is added, everyone needs to run uv sync after git pull.
+After a new library is added, everyone needs to run `uv sync` after git pull.